 Exciting News: VYJUVEK is now approved for use from birth, can be applied by a caregiver or patient at-home, has an increased weekly volume, & has the flexibility of being removed at your next dressing change.

-For people with dystrophic epidermolysis bullosa (DEB)
+If you’re living with dystrophic epidermolysis bullosa (DEB),

 VYJUVEK is a topical gel used to treat wounds in adult and pediatric patients (from birth) with dystrophic epidermolysis bullosa (DEB).